 In recent decades, the internet has become an increasingly important tool for providing access to information: it can help foster access to science, technology and innovation, and share knowledge.
 The 17th and final SDG has the goal of ‘strengthening the means of implementation and revitalising the global partnership for sustainable development’.
 As part of this, Target 17.6 aims to ‘enhance north-south, south-south and triangular regional and international cooperation on and access to science, technology and innovation and enhance knowledge-sharing on mutually agreed terms, including through improved coordination among existing mechanisms, in particular at the United Nations level, and through a global technology facilitation mechanism’.
 The UN has agreed that one specific means of monitoring progress within this domain may be provided by Indicator 17.6.2 which concerns the measurement of the number of fixed internet broadband subscriptions per 100 inhabitants.

-The number of fixed broadband subscriptions per 100 inhabitants in the EU-28 increased by two thirds from 20 in 2007 to 34 in 2017 — see Figure 9.
-The adoption of fixed broadband services in the three ENP-East countries for which data are available rose at a much faster pace over the period under consideration.
-In Azerbaijan the ratio of subscriptions per 100 inhabitants increased from 4 to 73 (note that the Azerbaijani data refer to fixed and mobile broadband penetration), while in Belarus the increase was from 2 to 33 subscriptions per 100 inhabitants, in other words reaching a level similar to that observed in the EU-28.
-In Moldova (17 per 100 inhabitants) and Ukraine (12 per 100 inhabitants) the ratios were half the level in the EU-28 or less.
+The number of fixed broadband subscriptions per 100 inhabitants in the EU-28 increased by more than a half from 23 in 2008 to 35 in 2018 — see Figure 9.
+The adoption of fixed broadband services in the three ENP-East countries for which data are available started from lower levels than in the EU-28 and rose at a much faster pace over the period under consideration (2008 to 2018).
+In Azerbaijan, the ratio of subscriptions per 100 inhabitants increased from 7 to 75 (note that the Azerbaijani data refer to fixed and mobile broadband penetration), while in Belarus the increase was from 5 to 34 subscriptions per 100 inhabitants, in other words reaching a level similar to that observed in the EU-28, and in Georgia the ratio rose from 3 to 21 per 100 inhabitants.
+In Moldova (18 per 100 inhabitants) the ratio in 2018 was half the level in the EU-28, while in Ukraine (13 per 100 inhabitants) and Armenia (12 per 100 inhabitants) the ratios were nearer to one third the level in the EU-28.

 Source data for tables and graphs